Click

 I (Dr Shackman) contributed to citizendium http://en.citizendium.org/wiki/Free_statistical_software

-Citizendium founder was a speaker here http://grants.nih.gov/grants/KM/OERRM/OER_KM_events/wiki_fair.htm
+Citizendium founder, Larry Sanger, was a speaker here http://grants.nih.gov/grants/KM/OERRM/OER_KM_events/wiki_fair.htm

 and here http://videocast.nih.gov/Summary.asp?File=13658